#1e1e1e

 • Work more efficiently: Spend less time correcting photos in post-production

 Tip: Start with a camera you already own, even if it’s your smartphone.
-Understanding the principles matters more than having expensive gear.
+Many photography techniques for beginners can be practised using a phone camera before moving to advanced equipment.
+Understanding photography basics matters more than having expensive gear.

 https://youtu.be/xTunyX4hUPM?si=J8cAe17NS5jVPLTv